cooploop2663/DNS_Exfil_Tools/README.md

     - **Random delay:** Set a random delay in seconds

   **EXTRA NOTE:**
-  - The scripts with `(stored ip)` in the name contain a variable that stores the IP of the attacker domain name.
+  - The scripts with `ip_stored_*` in the name contain a variable that stores the IP of the attacker domain name when it is looked up the first time.
 The normal scripts perform lookups everytime a chunk is sent.

 ### ns_dns_server.py (Unix - Server)
 **IMPORTANT NOTE:**